Economic development

 In economics, economic development (or economic and social development) is the process by which the economic well-being and quality of life of a nation, region, local community, or an individual are improved according to targeted goals and objectives.

 The term has been used frequently in the 20th and 21st centuries, but the concept has existed in the West for far longer.'
-"Modernization", "Globalization", and especially "Industrialization" are other terms often used while discussing economic development.
-Historically, economic development policies focused on industrialization and infrastructure; since the 1960s, it has increasingly focused on poverty reduction.
+"Modernization", and especially "Industrialization" are other terms often used while discussing economic development.
+Historically, economic development policies focused on industrialization and infrastructure; Since the 1960s, it has increasingly focused on poverty reduction.

 Whereas economic development is a policy intervention aiming to improve the well-being of people, economic growth is a phenomenon of market productivity and increases in GDP; economist Amartya Sen describes economic growth as but "one aspect of the process of economic development".